-Home " How do I calculate my carbon footprint? " CO2 emissions by business sector
+Home " How do I calculate my GHG footprint? " CO2 emissions by sector of activity

 CO2 emissions by sector of activity